tobilobasalawu/tobilobasalawu/README.md

 # Hi, I'm Tobi! 👋🏾

-I'm an aspiring software engineer constantly expanding my knowledge and refining my skills.
-Follow my journey! 🚀
+I’m an aspiring Software Engineer and Entrepreneur passionate about building innovative solutions and constantly learning.
+Balancing school and refining my skills.🚀